Emanuele-20/CV/README.md

 During this long experience, I worked with a multitude of technologies such as Smartphone, IoT, Google Home, Drones, Smartwatch, Computers but also set contracts about fiber broadband, Sky, Google Nest for private customers and companies.

-During this amazing experience, I developed a strong passion and curiosity about the tech world in general but also learned how important soft-skills are, communicate well with customers, understand quickly their issues, and find the best solution for their needs.

-I also had many formative experiences in different shops around my country where understanding the different team's dynamics and needs was fundamental for developing my own team-skills and apply what I learned in own my team.

-Thanks to that experience I started to be curious about what is  ' behind the technologies ' I worked with for many years and as soon arrived in the UK, I decided that will be my new career.

 I enrolled in [Makers Academy](https://www.makers.tech) Bootcamp, where I quickly learned engineering best practices, tools, and methodologies and the importance of deconstruct big problems into small ones and solve them in order to solve the bigger coding issue.
 I also discovered how much I enjoy learn new technologies and apply them to my projects.

+Thanks to that experience I started to be curious about what is  ' behind the technologies ' I worked with for many years and as soon arrived in the UK, I decided that will be my new career.

 ## Projects